jaybaldha/react-login-template/README.md

 In the project directory, you can run:

+### `git clone https://github.com/jaybaldha/react-login-template.git` to clone the project in your local workspace.

 ### `npm install` to install the dependencies from the package.json file.

 ### `yarn start` to run the app after dependencies have been installed.